Bernie Leadon: Later career

 Upon leaving the Eagles, Leadon retreated from the limelight, only to resurface in 1977 with musician friend Michael Georgiades for the album, Natural Progressions (credited to "The Bernie Leadon-Michael Georgiades Band"), featuring Leadon and Georgiades on guitars and alternating lead vocals, along with Bryan Garofalo on bass, Dave Kemper on drums, and Steve Goldstein on keyboard.

 In 1985, he recorded an album of bluegrass and gospel favorites under the name Ever Call Ready, featuring Chris Hillman and Al Perkins.
 He also had a short stint with the Nitty Gritty Dirt Band in the late 1980s.

+In 1992 Leadon co-produced and played on Michelle Shocked's album Arkansas Traveler, a folk country roots album with guest performances and collaborations from historically significant American musicians.
+Leadon is credited as a co-producer and music director on track 3 "Secret to a Long Life" featuring The Band members Levon Helm and Gareth Hudson with Albert Lee and Tony Levin, track 4 "Contest Coming (Cripple Creek)" featuring Bernie Leadon and the Red Clay Ramblers, track 6 "Shaking Hand's (Soldier's Joy)" featuring Bernie Leadon and Uncle Tupelo, track 8 "Hold me back (Frankie and Johnnie)" featuring Bernie Leadon, Clarence "Gatemouth" Brown and his band, track 9 "Strawberry Jam" featuring Doic Watson, Mark O'Connor and Jerry Douglas, track 13 "Arkansas Teveller" featuring Bernie Leadon and Jimmy Driftwood, and track 14 "Woody's Rag (Woodie Guthrie)" featruring Bernie Leadon with her brother Max Johnson and her father Dollar Bill.

-In 1993, he became a member of Run C&W, a novelty group singing Motown hits "bluegrass style", recording two albums for MCA Records.
+In 1993, he became a member of Run C&W, a novelty group singing various Motown hits "bluegrass style", recording two albums for MCA Records.

-In 1998, Leadon reunited with the Eagles in New York City for the band's induction into the Rock and Roll Hall of Fame.
+In 1998, Leadon reunited with Eagles in New York City for the band's induction into the Rock and Roll Hall of Fame.
 All seven current and former Eagles members performed together on "Take It Easy" and "Hotel California".

 In 2004, he released his second solo effort in 27 years (and his first under solely his name), Mirror.

-Leadon toured with the Eagles from 2013 through 2015 during their History of the Eagles Tour In 2015, Leadon appeared on producer Ethan Johns' third solo album, Silver Liner.
+Leadon toured with Eagles from 2013 through 2015 during their History of the Eagles Tour In 2015, Leadon appeared on producer Ethan Johns’s third solo album, Silver Liner.

 In February 2016, Leadon appeared at the Grammy Awards ceremony with Jackson Browne and the surviving Eagles members - Don Henley, Joe Walsh, and Timothy B. Schmit - performing "Take it Easy", in tribute to Glenn Frey who had died a month earlier.